GREENSBORO — Jaysen Buterin has a crippling case of coulrophobia.

 Winston-Salem resident Jacob Felder is in it as a mime.
 He’s the brother of Journal reporter Lynn Felder.

 Buterin, who is also the casting director, was thrilled to recruit three celebrities: Felissa Rose played Angela in the 1983 cult film, “Sleepaway Camp;” Vernon Wells, who plays Giggles, appeared in the 1981 “Mad Max 2: The Road Warrior;” and Judith O’Dea played Barbara in “Night of the Living Dead.”

-“These are people I grew up watching religiously, and now they’re saying words that I wrote,” Buterin says.
+“These are people I grew up watching religiously, and now they’re saying words that I wrote,” Buterin said.

 He describes “Kill Giggles” as more thriller than horror.

-“It relies much more on story and much less on gory,” he says.
+“It relies much more on story and much less on gory,” he said.

 Haw River actor Michael Ray Williams plays Tommy dos Santos, the serial killer.

 Tommy “wasn’t born a psychopath, really, nor was he made into a sociopath, per se,” the official synopsis says.
 “He was something entirely new, and he was walking his own path — a path that will run red with the blood of the foulest most fiendishly frightening creatures ever conceived by man: clowns.